What you need to know about logos...

 So what should you be considering when designing a logo?

-1. It should not look like the now. ie: circle logos or triangle shaped logos seem to be 'all the rage' right now, but like a tattoo, in a few years it will look like 2017/2018, not timeless.
-While you may love it, if it does not completely make sense, or hold some timeless value, it will likely be revamped in a few years as you want to embrace the nest trend.
+1. It should not look like the now. ie: circle logos or triangle-shaped logos seem to be 'all the rage' right now, but as a tattoo, in a few years it will look like 2017/2018, not timeless.
+While you may love it, if it does not completely make sense, or hold some timeless value, it will likely be revamped in a few years as you want to embrace the next trend.

 3. It should work well without color, yes, your logo should make sense even in black and white (or gray scale) if it doesnt, its going to be a hot mess in some ads when color is not an option.

 4. Hello gradients.
 This effect has come and gone, come and gone.
 Anyone that has used gradient in their logo knows it can be a nightmare sometimes, you know how challenging it is to stitch that?
 It can be a challenge, or not make sense in a single color (again, black and white) ads.

 1. You can have two logos, seriously, if you build a brand.
 If you have not built a brand or style guide, two logos may not make sense as much as when you have built a style guide.
 Style guides show you how to use a secondary logo for alternative platforms (social media) because you have also designed a consistency, letting people know that it's still your business.

 2. Consider whether you need a 'watermark' to overlay on images (again, single color).

 3. Breaking it.
 No I don't mean actually breaking it, but there are times when you will want the icon, versus the icon+type/name.
 Consider how you will keep that tie-in together.